 The risk of dementia is reduced by drinking alcohol in moderation.
-The alcohol consumed can be beer, wine, or spirits.
+The alcohol consumed can be beer, wine, or distilled spirits (liquor).
 It doesn’t matter.

 Dementia refers to a decline in mental ability severe enough to interfere with daily life.
 Dementia is not a normal part of aging.
 It is not a disease.
 It is a result of any of a number of diseases or conditions that cause the symptoms.

 Among people over the age of 65, Alzheimer’s disease is the most common cause of dementia.
-The second most common cause is brain damage from reduced blood flow through vessels leading to it.
-The resulting symptoms are called vascular dementia.
-Abnormal clumps of protein (Lewey bodies) in the brain leads to the symptoms called Lewey body dementia.
-About 10% of dementia has this cause.
+The second most common cause is brain damage.
+It’s from reduced blood flow through vessels leading to it.
+This is called ischemic stroke.

 - Multiple sclerosis (MS).

 - Corticobasal degeneration (CBD).

 - Progressive supranuclear palsy (PSP).

 The specific symptoms experienced by a person depend on the brain section damaged.
 But there are common symptoms.

 - Memory loss.
 Forgetting that we wear glasses.
 Not simply forgetting where we last placed them.

 - Misplacing objects.
 Placing things in strange places.
 A box of cereal in the linen closet or a shoe in a toolbox.